uber/rides-android-sdk/samples/login-with-auth-code-demo/README.md

 , `redirect_uri`,`response_type` etc.).
 The launch uri is basically an applink on android which can be handled in 3 ways -

-1. When one of Uber app or Eats app is installed
-   It will launch the specific app and show an authorization web page to the user to allow a third party app to use
+1. When one of Uber, Eats or Driver app is installed It will launch the specific app and show an authorization web page to the user to allow a third party app to use
    Uber's credentials to login.
 If the user grants permission, auth code is returned to the 3p app.
    If not, the SSO flow is canceled
-2. When both Uber and Eats app are installed
+2. When both all 3 Uber apps are installed
    User will be shown a disambiguation dialogue to choose the app they want to use for logging in.
    Once app is chosen it's same as #1
-3. When both apps are not installed
+3. When no Uber apps are not installed
    Uber auth flow is launched in a custom tab, if available, or system browser.
 User completes the flow and auth code is returned to the 3P app